Bulgarian National Union – New Democracy

 Bulgarian National Union – New Democracy (BNU-ND) (Български национален съюз - Нова демокрация (БНС-НД)) is an ultranationalist political party based in Sofia, Bulgaria.
 The party claims to be patriotic and purports to protect Bulgarian values, but shows sympathies for Nazism.
 It can also be defined as anti-communist, because of the negative attitude towards certain communists in history.
-Its leader is Boyan Rasate since 2014.
+Its leader has been Boyan Rasate since 2014.

 The party opposes the celebration of what it considers non-Bulgarian holidays in the country, including 9 May, "Victory Day".
 It draws attention by stating protests and by practicing civil disobedience.
 The Sofia Globe considers it a right-wing, nationalist fringe party, and commented that it has an "unblemished record of never winning any seats in elections".

 History

 On April 19, 1990, the Sofia City Court House registered the political party "Bulgarian National Union 'New Democracy'" based on Article 9 of the Political Parties Act.
 Its statute was adopted on March 3, 1990, and Ivan Ivanov was elected as chairman.
 Kiril Ganev became his deputy, and Dimitar Penchev became the party's secretary.
-The organization's main goal was the revival of Bulgaria - economically and spiritually.
+The organization's main goal was "the revival of Bulgaria - economically and spiritually".

-From 2003 to 2019, the party hosted an annual 'Lukov March' to commemorate “fallen heroes of Bulgaria” with a torch march, taking place in February in Sofia.
+Since 2003, the party hosts an annual 'Lukov March' to commemorate “fallen heroes of Bulgaria” with a torch march, taking place in February in Sofia.

 On April 30, 2004, changes were made to the party's central leadership.
 Bogdan Yotsov became the chairman, and Boris Ivanov became the responsible secretary.

 On June 6, 2009, Bogdan Yotsov and Boris Ivanov, representing the Bulgarian National Union 'New Democracy', filed an application for registration to participate in the elections for National Assembly deputies on July 5, 2009.
 A list containing the signatures of 23,374 voters supporting the party was presented.
 On June 10, the Central Election Commission registered the Bulgarian National Union 'New Democracy' in the register of parties and coalitions for participation in the elections.

 Later, the party was led by Boyan Rasate, the former chairman of the Bulgarian National Union organization, and participated for the first time under his leadership in the parliamentary elections in 2014.
+In 2021, Rasate was accused of assaulting Gloriya Filipova, an LGBTQ activist; he was acquitted, found guilty, and reacquitted of the crime between 2022 and 2026.

 In 2020, the Supreme Administrative Court upheld a ban by the Sofia municipality to ban 'Lukov March'.

 The party condemns the Russian attack on Ukraine, which began on February 24, 2022, and on February 26, its members attended a protest against Vladimir Putin's aggression.
 At the protest, the leader of the Bulgarian National Union 'New Democracy', Boyan Rasate, demonstrated his support for the Ukrainian nationalists from the Azov Brigade by waving their flag.